Lord of the Dance (hymn)

 "Lord of the Dance" is a hymn written by English songwriter Sydney Carter in 1963.
-The melody is from the American Shaker song "Simple Gifts".
+The melody is from the American Shaker song "Simple Gifts" composed in 1848.
 The hymn is widely performed in English-speaking congregations and assemblies.

-The song follows the idea of the traditional English carol "Tomorrow Shall Be My Dancing Day", which tells the gospel story in the first-person voice of Jesus of Nazareth with the device of portraying Jesus' life and mission as a dance.
+The song follows the idea of the traditional English carol "Tomorrow Shall Be My Dancing Day", which tells the gospel story in the first-person voice of Jesus with the device of portraying his life as a dance.

 Author's perspective

 In writing the lyrics to "Lord of the Dance", Carter was inspired partly by Jesus, but also by a statue of the Hindu deity Shiva as Nataraja (Shiva's dancing pose) which sat on his desk.
 He later stated, "I did not think the churches would like it at all.
 I thought many people would find it pretty far flown, probably heretical and anyway dubiously Christian.
 But in fact people did sing it and, unknown to me, it touched a chord."